Last update: March 2025

 Complex reasoning | 10-30s | 5-15s | 2-10s |

-Extensive document analysis | 1-3min | 30-90s | Not feasible in one prompt |
+Extensive document analysis | 1-3min | 30-90s | Not possible in one prompt |

 How to get the most out of O1/O3 and GPT-4o

-Powerful brevity: less is more!
+Powerful conciseness: less is more!

 Simply do this: "Solve the following puzzle: [puzzle details].
 Explain your reasoning."